-The Group Heads of the Operating and Central Service Groups are responsible for the implementation of the risk management framework in their Groups.
-They are required semi-annually to attest that key risks have been identified and are adequately controlled in their Groups.
+Each Group Head is responsible for the implementation of the risk management framework within their Operating and Central Service Group, of which they are required semi-annually to attest that key risks have been identified and are adequately controlled.
 These management representations support the sign-off of the half-year and full-year financial statements.